Giphy/giphy-ios-sdk/Docs.md

 - Xcode 11.3 and later

 ### Github Example Repo
 - Run the example app to see the GIPHY SDK in action with all of its configurations.
-Run `pod install` before building the example app.
+Run `pod install` and set your API key [here](https://github.com/Giphy/giphy-ios-sdk-ui-example/blob/master/Swift/Example/ViewController.swift#L113) before building the example app.
 - Open [issues or feature requests](https://github.com/Giphy/giphy-ios-sdk-ui-example/issues)
 - View [releases](https://github.com/Giphy/giphy-ios-sdk-ui-example/releases)